Exidia nigricans: Microscopic characters

 The microscopic characters are typical of the genus Exidia.
-The basidia are ellipsoid, septate, 15-25 × 8-13 µm.
-The spores are allantoid (sausage-shaped), 14-19 × 4.5-5.5 µm.
+The basidia are ellipsoid, septate, 15–25 × 8–13 μm.
+The spores are allantoid (sausage-shaped), 14–19 × 4.5–5.5 μm.

 Similar species

 Exidia nigricans and E. glandulosa are frequently confused.
-The two are similar, but E. glandulosa produces discrete, top-shaped fruitbodies that rarely if ever coalesce.
-They are indistinguishable microscopically, but DNA research indicates they are distinct.
+The two are similar (even microscopically), but E. glandulosa produces discrete, top-shaped fruitbodies that rarely if ever coalesce.

-Tremella foliacea is usually a warmer, lighter brown, but can sometimes be dark sepia to black.
-Its fruitbodies are gelatinous, but usually foliaceous (with flattish lobes or fronds) and never have warts or pegs on the surface.
-It is common and occurs on both broadleaf trees and conifers.
+Fruitbodies of Phaeotremella foliacea and P. frondosa are typically a warmer, lighter brown, but can sometimes be dark sepia to black.
+The fruitbodies are gelatinous, but usually foliaceous (with flattish lobes or fronds) and never have warts or pegs on the surface.
+Non-gelatinous, black fruit bodies on wood occur in other genera, including Annulohypoxylon, Biscogniauxia, Camarops, and Hypoxylon.

 Habitat and distribution

 Exidia nigricans is a wood-rotting species, typically found on dead attached branches of a wide range of broadleaf trees.
 It persists for some while on fallen branches and logs.
 The species typically fruits in autumn and winter.
-It is widely distributed in the northern hemisphere, including North America and Europe.
+It is widely distributed in the Northern Hemisphere, including Europe and North America.
+In the latter, it can be found from November to March on the west coast, and around the year elsewhere.